 Your credit score is a result of your history of repayment.
 They don't consider income or personal characteristics.
 These scores were invented specifically for this reason.
 Credit scoring was envisioned as a way to assess a borrower's willingness to pay while specifically excluding any other irrelevant factors.

-Past delinquencies, payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scoring.
-Your score is calculated wtih both positive and negative information in your credit report.
-Late payments will lower your credit score, but establishing or reestablishing a good track record of making payments on time will improve your score.
+Deliquencies, derogatory payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scores.
+Your score is calculated from the good and the bad of your credit history.
+Late payments lower your credit score, but consistently making future payments on time will improve your score.

-Your report should contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This history ensures that there is enough information in your report to calculate an accurate score.
+Your report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is enough information in your report to assign a score.
 Some people don't have a long enough credit history to get a credit score.
-They should spend a little time building up a credit history before they apply.
+They should spend some time building up a credit history before they apply.